cloudflare/cloudflare-docs/content/d1/observability/metrics-analytics.md

 D1 exposes metrics that let you understand and debug query performance.
 These metrics can be accessed via GraphQL's `d1QueriesAdaptiveGroups` or `wrangler d1 insights`command.

 - Query strings are captured to make it easier to analyze metrics across query executions.
 Bound [parameters](/d1/build-with-d1/d1-client-api/#parameter-binding) are not captured to remove any sensitive information.
-- Experimental wrangler command options and output can change, run `wrangler d1 insights --help` to view current command
+- Experimental wrangler command options and output can change.
+Run `wrangler d1 insights --help` to view the current command.

 ### Examples